thanhle30/thanhle30.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About me (last updated on 05/29/25)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Thanh Le (Lê Viết Lưu Thanh), a Math PhD student at UNL since Fall 2022.
-My office is AVH 241.
+I am **Thanh Le (Lê Viết Lưu Thanh), a Math PhD Candiate at UNL** (expected graduation May 2027).
 Here is [my LinkedIn](https://www.linkedin.com/in/thanhle30/).

 Please contact me via email: *tle51[at]huskers[dot]unl[dot]edu*

-I completed my Master degree in Mathematics at UNL in 2023.
-Before that, I completed my Bachelor degree in Computer Science and Mathematics at Fairfield University in 2022.
+I completed my **MS in Math at UNL in 2023**, and **BS in CS and Math at Fairfield University in 2022**.

 ## Research
-My advisor is [Dr. Xavier Pérez Giménez](https://www.math.unl.edu/~xperezgimenez2/ "Xavier's homepage").
-My research interest is **Probabilistic Combinatorics**.
-We are working on a project about thresholds for Hamitonicity in directed random graphs with some degree conditions.
+I am co-advised by [Dr. Xavier Pérez Giménez](https://www.math.unl.edu/~xperezgimenez2/ "Xavier's homepage") and  [Dr. Vinod Variyam](https://cse.unl.edu/~vinod/ "Vinod's homepage").
+My current research topics are:
+- **Probabilistic Combinatorics** (with Dr. Pérez Giménez): We have been working on a project about thresholds for Hamitonicity in directed random graphs with some degree conditions.

-In Spring 2025, I am going to be a Graduate Research Assistant for [Dr. Vinod Variyam](https://cse.unl.edu/~vinod/ "Vinod's homepage").
-We are probably working on theoretical Machine Learning, in particular the Transformer architecture.
+- **Deep Learning** (mostly with Dr. Variyam's team): We study what the theoretical capabilities and limitations of Transformers (a deep learning architecture).
+Typical papers in this research line include [Hahn 2020](https://arxiv.org/abs/1906.06755), [Strobl et al. 2024](https://arxiv.org/abs/2311.00208) (a survey).

 ## Recent news
+- Fall 2025 and Spring 2026: I am co-organizing UNL's Discrete Seminar (DisCo).
+- June 2025: I am attending [SLMath's summer school "Local Limits of Random Graph"](https://www.slmath.org/summer-schools/1099) at Paris-Saclay University, France
-- Fall 2024: I gave a talk in the Discrete Seminar (DisCo) of UNL's Math department.
-The talk was titled "Thresholds in random graphs and the Kahn-Kalai Conjecture."
-Here are [my slides](/files/Talk-Nov24-KahnKalaiConjecture.pdf).
+- May 2025: I gave a talk in the Discrete Seminar (DisCo) of UNL's Math department.
+The talk was titled "On the existence of Hamilton cycles with a periodic pattern in a random digraph with degree at least 2."
-- 08/05-08/09/2024: I attended [Minicourse: Synergies of probabilistic and extremal combinatorics](https://viasm.edu.vn/hdkh/minicourse-synergies-of-probabilistic-and-extremal-combinatorics) in Hanoi, Vietnam.
+- April 2025: I attended Lake Michigan Workshop on Combinatorics and Graph Theory at UIC.

 ## Teaching
 ### Instructor of Record